rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 3. `order_item_refunds`- Contains ~9K records where each row corresponds to a refund for an order.

-4. `products`- Each row is a unique product_id along with the name.
+4. `products`- Contains 4 records with each row being a unique product_id along with the name and launch date.

 5. `website_sessions`- Contains 4.7M records where each row represents a unique website_session_id, when the session was created, where the session came from and the marketing parameters tracked for the same.